noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - characteristics
   - no static credentials: must be progrogrammatical requested
   - credentials are always temporary for the requested amount of time

-### access control

-- authnz
-  - authentication: who you are
+- execution role: enables a service to assume some role with some predefined behavior for interacting with other services
-  - authorization: what you can do
+  - determines what service A can do within a service boundary
-    - permissions are via policies
-- north south: app-level; into and out of your application boundary
-- east west: app to app; within your app boundary

-#### request signatures

-- signing a request enables AWS to authenticate your identity
-- users and groups use the credentials associated with their acounts
-- machines (e.g. any of your aws services) must assume a predefined role and sign requests with temporary credentials

-##### authentication schemes
+### authentication schemes

 - uname & pword: for accessing the console
+  - define a password policy to enforce strong passwords and to require password rotation
-- access keys: for programmatic access; consists of an access key and a secret key
+- access keys: for programmatic access; caccess key ID and a secret key; Each user can have two active access keys
   - cli access
   - local code in a dev env to access AWS account
   - apps running on compute services
   - third-party services to access the aws account
+  - direct http calls using APIs for individual services
   - apps run outside of AWS
 - mfa: via soft/hardware; requires an additional input to validate a login attempt
   - something you know: e.g. a pin number